DCS-training/CDCS-Summer-School2021/Text-Analysis-R/Readme.md

 ```

 ## Course Materials
-In this repositary, you will find a R script (`textanalysis.R`) and two csv files (`snp.csv` and `scotelection.csv`).
+In this repositary, you will find a R script (`textanalysis.R`) and two csv files (`snp.csv` and `scotelection2021.csv`).
 For your convenience, you can also download from the following link: .
 The contents are identical.

 ## Autorship
 This Block has been created and developped by Justin Chun-ting Ho.